Pressure Washer Buying Guide

 Patio Cleaners

 Patio cleaners are circular plastic hoods with a brush around the bottom edge.
-They stop you having to stoop and ensure dirty water doesn’t spray around everywhere.
+They help ensure dirty water doesn’t spray around everywhere.

 Integrated Storage